uwacyber/cits2006/cits2006-assessments/portfolio.md

 B27\.
 Apply a learned concept in this unit to a real-world application/problem/environment.
 B28\.
 Produce a cyber safety flyer for (choose 1): elders, high school students, CEOs, Uni students.
 B29\.
 Find a CVE in this year and fix it using three different generative AI systems (e.g., ChatGPT, Gemini), comparing the consistency.
 B30\.
-Generate an AI-created image, applying an imperceptible watermark on it and then perform an image-to-image regeneration or editing process to make sure the watermark being detectable.
+Generate an AI-created image, applying an imperceptible watermark on it and then perform an image-to-image regeneration or editing process to make sure the watermark is detectable---the watermark survives.